WAKIOM/Westlands-hospitals/analysis-process.md

 Part 2
 After knowing how the businesses are listed, we want to dive deeper into their profiles.
-1. What are the categories of businesses
+1. What are the categories of hospitals
-2. What are the top 10 most reviewed businesses?
+2. What are the top 5 most reviewed hospitals?
-3. What are their average ratings
+3. What are the top 5 highest-rated hospitals?
 4. When are they opened
-5. What time do they open
+5. How many are claimed

 ## Step 2: Data Exploration
 The dataset contains 100 rows and 22 columns of raw data.
 Very dirty